bwuzhang/CarND-Behavioral-Cloning-P3/writeup.md

 The model used an adam optimizer, so the learning rate was set to 0.0001.

+The network was trained for 15 epochs to reach the minimum validation loss.
 #### 4. Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, recovering from the left and right sides of the road.
 I applied 0.25 offset for right and left images, which equals to about 14 degrees.